ska-sa/spead2/doc/tut-4-send-perf.rst

 better performance (note that the destination address is *not* the same as the address assigned to the interface).
 I get 3700 MB/s with Python and 4300 MB/s with C++.

+.. [#benchmarks] I'll be quoting benchmark numbers throughout these tutorials.
+   The numbers are what I encountered at the time the tutorial was written, so they may be out of date with regards to future optimisations to spead2.
+   They also vary each time I run them, and they will likely differ from what you encounter.
+Treat them as rough indicators of how important various optimisations are, rather than as the absolute throughput you should expect from your application.

+.. [#fakeaddr] This will not be the same as sending to an address of a real machine which is not listening on the chosen port: in that situation, the machine will send back ICMP "port unreachable" packets, which will affect the performance of the sending machine.